content hub

 Key features:

-• CRM integration at entry level: Salesforce, HubSpot, Zendesk and Microsoft Teams connectivity starts on the Core plan.
+• CRM integration as add-on: Salesforce, HubSpot and Microsoft Teams connectivity available across plans (CRM integrations remain add-ons on all tiers).
 Smith.ai integrates with Nextiva to add receptionist services on top of these workflows.

-• Omnichannel support: Unified customer interactions across voice, digital and messaging channels.
+• Omnichannel support: Unified customer interactions across voice, digital and messaging channels starting at the Engage tier.

 5. Phone.com

-Phone.com is an affordable cloud-based VoIP provider that offers flexible, scalable phone service for small and midsize businesses.
-Even its basic plan includes call routing, transferring and scheduling, with optional add-ons for live receptionist support, AI-powered call routing, desk phone hardware and international calling packages — so you pay only for the capabilities you need.
+Phone.com is a cloud-based VoIP provider for small and midsize businesses.
+Its base plan includes call routing, transferring and scheduling, with optional add-ons for live receptionist support, AI-powered call routing and international calling.

 Key features:

-• À la carte flexibility: Add-ons like ProSIM for eSIM mobile integration ($10/month), live answering services and global numbers let you pay only for what you use.
+• À la carte flexibility: Add-ons like ProSIM for eSIM mobile integration, live answering services and global numbers let you pay only for what you use.
 Smith.ai integrates with Phone.com for businesses wanting dedicated receptionist services alongside their phone system.

 • Multi-device access: Use your account from mobile apps, web browsers and desktop applications for remote and hybrid work.